 3 Install the required Oracle client software on each client computer on which InfoMaker is installed.
 You must obtain the client software from Oracle Corporation.
-Make sure the client software version you install supports all of the following: The operating system running on the client computer The version of the database that you want to access The version of InfoMaker that you are running Oracle $10g$ Instant Client is free client software that lets you run applications without installing the standard Oracle client software.
+Make sure the client software version you install supports all of the following:

+The operating system running on the client computer The version of the database that you want to access The version of InfoMaker that you are running

+Oracle 10g Instant Client is free client software that lets you run applications without installing the standard Oracle client software.
 It has a small footprint and can be freely redistributed.

 4 Make sure the Oracle client software is properly configured so that you can connect to the Oracle database server at your site.

 For information about setting up Oracle configuration files, see your Oracle Net documentation.

 5 If required by your operating system, make sure the directory containing the Oracle client software is in your system path.
-Step 2: Install the database interface In the InfoMaker Setup program, select the Typical install or select the Custom install and select the Oracle database interfaces you require. r a list of the Oracle database interfaces available, see "Supported versions Oracle" on page 93.
-Step 3: Verify the connection Make sure you can connect to the Oracle database server and log in to the database you want to access from outside InfoMaker.
-Some possible ways to verify the connection are by running the following Oracle tools: • Accessing the database server Tools such as Oracle TNSPING (or any other ping utility) check whether you can reach the database server from your computer. • Accessing the database Tools such as Oracle SQLPlus check whether you can log in to the Oracle database you want to access and perform database operations.
-It is a good idea to specify the same connection the database.

-parameters you plan to use in your InfoMaker database profile to access
+In the InfoMaker Setup program, select the Typical install or select the Custom install and select the Oracle database interfaces you require.

+For a list of the Oracle database interfaces available, see "Supported versions for Oracle" on page 97.

+Make sure you can connect to the Oracle database server and log in to the database you want to access from outside InfoMaker.

+Some possible ways to verify the connection are by running the following Oracle tools:

+- Accessing the database server Tools such as Oracle TNSPING (or any other ping utility) check whether you can reach the database server from your computer. - Accessing the database Tools such as Oracle SQLPlus check whether you can log in to the Oracle database you want to access and perform database operations.
+It is a good idea to specify the same connection parameters you plan to use in your InfoMaker database profile to access the database.